ethereum/execution-apis/src/engine/specification.md

 3. Client software **MUST** validate a payload according to the block header and execution environment rule set with modifications to these rule sets defined in the [Block Validity](https://eips.ethereum.org/EIPS/eip-3675#block-validity) section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification):
   * If validation succeeds, the response **MUST** contain `{status: VALID, latestValidHash: payload.blockHash}`
-  * If validation fails, the response **MUST** contain `{status: INVALID, latestValidHash: validHash}` where `validHash` is the block hash of the unique ancestor of the invalid payload satisfying the following two conditions:
+  * If validation fails, the response **MUST** contain `{status: INVALID, latestValidHash: validHash}` where `validHash` **MUST** be:
+    - The block hash of the ancestor of the invalid payload satisfying the following two conditions:
       - It is fully validated and deemed `VALID`
       - Any other ancestor of the invalid payload with a higher `blockNumber` is `INVALID`

-    if such a block exists and is a PoS block. `validHash` is `0x0000000000000000000000000000000000000000000000000000000000000000` if such a block exists and it is a PoW block, and `null` otherwise.
+    - `0x0000000000000000000000000000000000000000000000000000000000000000` if the above conditions are satisfied by a PoW block.
+    - `null` if client software cannot determine the ancestor of the invalid payload satisfying the above conditions.
   * Client software **MUST NOT** surface an `INVALID` payload over any API endpoint and p2p interface.

 4. Client software **MAY** provide additional details on the validation error if a payload is deemed `INVALID` by assigning the corresponding message to the `validationError` field.